Qolzam/telar-mvc/README.md

 ### Body validation

 We currently only offer validation for JSON body.
 You can declare bodies of another type, but you will need to handle the validation by yourself.
-Bodies are managed through the `@body()` decorator.
+Bodies are managed through the `@Body()` decorator.

 #### JSON body